sofijacom/sofijacom.github.io/about.md

 ## _About page_

-_This page tells you a little bit about me._
+_This page will tell you a little about Kennel Linux._